 That?
 Pfizer and Moderna's mRNA vaccines use the genetic code of the coronavirus spike protein as an antigen.
 The Sinovac vaccine and others use the inactivated virus.

-The immune system should respond to them as to the virus, even if they cannot replicate or cause an infection.
+The immune system should respond to them as it does to the virus, even though they cannot replicate or cause an infection.

-These mimic viruses are created in the leaves of N. benthamiana, Australian "relative" of tobacco.
+These mimic viruses are created in the leaves of N. benthamiana, the Australian "relative" of tobacco.

 Like most other Covid vaccines, the Medicago / GSK vaccine is also given in two doses.